 Clogged Air Filters

 When you replace your HVAC system’s air filter, you’ve probably noticed that it can get pretty dirty in a short period of time.
-At Berkeley Heating and Air Conditioning, we recommend replacing the air filter at least every three months.
+At Berkeley Heating & Air Conditioning, we recommend replacing the air filter at least every three months.
 In the summer, however, you should change it every month.
 When your air conditioner runs constantly, air filters can get clogged quickly, which forces the system to work harder and waste energy unnecessarily.

 An annual HVAC tuneup is the ideal time for our team to ensure that your system is running as efficiently as possible and to identify any issues that could be compromising its operation.
 If it’s been more than a year since you’ve scheduled HVAC maintenance, your cooling system could be losing energy every day.
 Call our team to schedule an appointment and get back on track.